Variable degeneracy on toroidal graphs: Results on toroidal graphs

 Next, we design a discharging procedure to get a final charge $\mu'(x)$ for each $x \in V(G) \cup F(G)$.
-For the discharging part, we introduce a notion {\bf bank}.
-For each component $D$ of $H(G)$, we give it a bank $B(D)$ which has an initial charge zero.
-A good vertex is {\bf incident to a bank $B(D)$} if it is incident to a bad $3$-face $f$ and $f$ is a vertex in the component $D$.
+In the context of discharging, we introduce the concept of a \textbf{bank}.
+For each component $D$ of $H(G)$, we allocate a bank $B(D)$, carrying an initial charge of zero.
+A good vertex is \textbf{incident with a bank $B(D)$} if it is incident with a bad $3$-face $f$ in $G$, and $f$ is a vertex in the component $D$ of $H(G)$.